GirishKolhe/Llamaindex_RAG_Insurance_Policy_documents/README.md

 - Repeat the process with default values, chanding model and adding more specific settings
 - Creating user interface with Gradio
 - Submitting query and anlysising response with execution time

+## How to run
+For executing this RAG implementation, google colab is used because the environment setup becomes very easy with google colab.
+For any other execution environment such as windows machine, need to create requirements.txt with all technologies used.
+Assuming this code will be directly executed with google colab, all the depencies are managed in the code file itself.
+- upload 'Semantic_Spotter_using_LlamaIndex_Submission_(F).ipynb' to google colab.
+- Create a folder with name 'knowledge_base' and upload all the files.
+- upload api_key.txt that contains OpenAI API key
+- Click on 'Run All' (either from menu items Runtime->Run All or directly from Run All option
+- monitor for any error
+- Monitor responses of various queries (query_1 to query_8)
+- Finally write query in Query section of Gradio and click on submit

 ## Conclusions
 - LlamaIndex streamlines the creation of Retrieval-Augmented Generation systems by offering modular tools for document ingestion, indexing, and context-aware querying.